 Q: Which security risks should I know while utilizing DBCC FREEPROCCACHE?

-Ans: Yes, to operate, users must have the ALTER SERVER STATE permission, guaranteeing restricted access.
+Ans: Yes, to operate, users must have permission from the ALTER SERVER STATE, guaranteeing restricted access.

 Q: How frequently should you run DBCC FREEPROCCACHE?